F4nnnnn/EFI-OC-ASUSX512JA-SEQUOIA/README.md

 This repo contains the efi folders and files needed to run macOS Sequoia on ASUS Vivobook X512J with Open Core.
 This repo includes an OpenCore EFI for the ASUS Vivobook X512JA, and fully working.

-Tested on:
+TESTED ON:

-Model | ASUS Vivobook X512JA
+MODEL | ASUS VIVOBOOK X512JA
 ------------- | ---------------
 CPU | Intel Core i3-1005G1
 iGPU | Intel UHD Graphics G1